hameed008/mongodb/mongodb_cheat_sheet.md

 ( To create a collection )
 Eg: **`db.createCollection('posts');`**

-( To Create a collection with Validation, in the above database 'teacher' is a collection. )
+( To Create a collection with Validation, in the below database 'teacher' is a collection. )

 ```
 db.createCollection("teacher", {